Home » Business Email Etiquette Articles » Business Email — First Contact; First Impression

 • Follow through with a prompt and gracious response to your response.

-Apply these tips to avoid causing an unnecessary response for clarification or more information.
-You don’t want to ping others’ efficiency.
-That’s called not getting off on the right foot.
+Apply these tips to avoid unnecessary responses for clarification or additional information.
+You don’t want to affect others’ efficiency.
+That’s called not getting off to a good start.

-Make it evident that you will not be a time-waster.
-Do this by providing the information both sides need out on the table to start a productive business relationship.
+Make it evident that you will not be a time-waster by providing the information both sides need to start a productive business relationship.

 My Experience Confirms This

 Being a one-woman show, I can speak from experience.
-I form an impression by that first contact email and the following subsequent handful.
+I form an impression from that first contact email and the subsequent handful of emails.
 I can confidently determine whether a potential inquirer is one I can successfully work with.

 When I receive an inquiry that does not include the basics of Business Email Etiquette, I know that person will consume more of my time, not just in email communications but throughout project tasks.
 My 29 years of experience prove that.

-I don’t know about you, but I hate being made inefficient through no fault of my own, mainly because this can also cause my customer service levels to suffer for my established clientele.
+I’m not sure about you, but I dislike being made inefficient through no fault of my own.
+This is mainly because it can also cause my customer service levels to suffer for my established clientele.
 Not good.

-Paying attention to details and responding clearly is necessary for both sides and for me to do my job well.
+Paying attention to details and responding clearly is essential for both parties and for me to perform my job effectively.
 So, do I take that risk by working with those who show no business email etiquette?
 Would you?

 Recruiters, HR, and Management Agree